Do you have a fear of winning?

 By changing God’s guardrail to a fence man has changed what God has intended.
 It keeps us from attempting and actually doing good.

-The Jewish leaders spent far more time finding ways that displease God, finding more ways that we sin against Him than serve for Him in our day-to-day lives.
+The Jewish leaders spent far more time finding ways that displease God, finding more ways that we sin against Him than we serve for Him in our day-to-day lives.

 Fear of Winning – Caution Light

 The caution yellow light can be translated into a “fear of winning.”
 You’ve moved past the “no go” zone of the red light and are moving into an area of caution.
 These are gray areas of life that may not be readily determined what is good and bad.
 A caution light means that a change is occurring, so be discerning of what will be going on as you move forward.